Critic intelligence

 A local data pipeline plus browser app.

-Good Reviews combines Python ingestion scripts, CSV and JSON artifacts, a local static web app, vector-building utilities, source catalogs, and evaluation docs.
-It can ingest Goodreads exports, load review data, build critic corpora, and present reviewer rankings in the browser.
+The prototype combines Python ingestion scripts, CSV and JSON artifacts, a local static web app, vector-building utilities, source catalogs, and evaluation docs.
+It can ingest industry exports, load review data, build critic corpora, and present reviewer rankings in the browser.

 Builds normalized critic-review artifacts.